atshayk/tamabot/README.md

 - Changed the cooldown warning message.

-- Currently the '>changelog' is not working as intended.
-This will be fixed soon.

 <h2> next update? </h2>
 I'm planning on making 0.3v that will introduce coins and the economy.